How to clean white sandals

-Footwear may have seen significant transformations over the past centuries, but what still hasn't changed is how we take care of our footwear.
-While most shoes don't need much cleaning, it is your white strap sandals that can be the most problematic.
+Footwear may have seen significant transformations over the past centuries, but what still hasn't changed is how we take care of our shoes and sandals.
+While most shoes don't need much cleaning, your white slip-on sandals can be the most problematic.
 White sandals are a wardrobe staple for many reasons.
 They can be worn with any outfit and always look good.
 Their white color is both a blessing and a curse.

 Your white sandals are probably your most prized possession.
 Versatile and chic - they beat other shoes in your wardrobe.
 Therefore, even when you're scrubbing them, keep a gentle hand.
 Use a light shoe brush to scrape off the grime and stains.
-If you do it long enough, they'll eventually come off.
+If you do it long enough, it will eventually come off.

-Instead of waiting for those hard, dark stains to appear, make a habit of giving your sandals a good cleanse once a week.
+Instead of waiting for those hard, dark stains to appear, give your white sandals a good cleanse once a week.
 Or even each time they have been worn.
 Although it depends on how frequently you wear them, you won't have any trouble as long you clean them regularly.

-While these tips will ensure a shine over the top, it's also important to scrub the shoe's footbed.
-That is where most of the dirt sticks, and a lack of proper cleaning can cause it to jam.
+It's important to scrub the shoe's footbed.
+That is where most of the dirt sticks and a lack of proper cleaning can cause it to jam.
 Every couple of weeks, take a damp cloth, a shoe-cleanser, and swab away the dirt.
 Cleaning the footbed will ensure your shoes stay looking clean.
 White flip-flops can easily stain.
 You can also use dish soap and water to scrub away dirt stains.